johnathanmann/E-Commerce-Site/README.md

 Feel free to install using GitHubs recommended clone methods or by downloading the code and opening it in your preferred text editor.
 Once installed use `npm i` to download dependencies.

 ## Requirements
 You need a text editor of your choice, [MYSQL](https://www.mysql.com/), [Sequalize](https://sequelize.org/), [MYSQL2](https://www.npmjs.com/package/mysql2), and [Dotenv](https://www.npmjs.com/package/dotenv).
-Additionally you need an api tester I user [Insomnia](https://insomnia.rest/download).
+Additionally you need an api tester I use [Insomnia](https://insomnia.rest/download).

 ## Summary
-This application takes in user input and adds it to a MYSQL database.
-The user can view, add, and delete departments, roles, and employees.
+This application takes in user input from the api tester and inserts it into a MYSQL database.
+The user can add, create, delete and update the databases categories, products, and tags.
+They can also view everything in their database.